shashankkatte/ts-playground/README.md

 It doesnt matter how the motor, gas pedal and brake pedal works internally...
 Gas motor or eectric motor, normal steering or power steering, drum brakes or disc brakes.

-For the driver, if you turn the steering car turns, press the gas pedal car moves, hit the brake it stops! doesnt marter which type of car you drive.
+For the driver, if you turn the steering car turns, press the gas pedal car moves, hit the brake it stops! doesnt marter which type of car you drive. :dash:

-### Intefaces in Action
+### :zap: Intefaces in Action

-Understanding Interfaces is a lot easier with code, so lets jump back into code at `02_ts_features/07-interfaces.ts`
+Understanding Interfaces is a lot easier with code, so lets jump back into code at [`02_ts_features/07-interfaces.ts`](02_ts_features/07-interfaces.ts)

-### Interface and code reuse
+### :recycle: Interface and code reuse

 General strategy for reusable code in TypeScript (Mostly if not always)

-1. Create functions that accept arguments that are typed with interfaces
+1. :point_right: Create functions that accept arguments that are typed with interfaces

-2. Objects/classes can decide to 'implement' a given interface to work with a fuction
+2. :point_right: Objects/classes can decide to 'implement' a given interface to work with a fuction

-Interfaces are used as _gatekeepers_.
+:closed_lock_with_key: Interfaces are used as **gate-keepers**.
 If certain object likes to access some functionality it has to impliment the interface.

-Imagine this real world scenario: Its a cold winter morning and its also raining outside.
+:snowflake: Imagine this real world scenario: Its a cold winter morning and its also raining outside. :umbrella:

 You have two woolen jackets a red one that keeps you warm but is not water proof.
 It easily gets wets in the rain.